stashed/docs/docs/addons/etcd/tls/index.md

 We can see from the above output that our Etcd cluster is ready to accept connections.

 ### Insert Sample Data
-Now, we are going to exec into anyone of the database pod and insert some sample data.
+Now, we are going to exec into any of the database pods and insert some sample data.

 Let's exec into the `etcd-tls-0` pod for inserting sample data.